ana-cozma/blog/content/posts/dapr-certificate-renewal/index.md

 3. Redeployed all applications that were using Dapr via our normal Github Actions pipelines.

 There was no downtime and the process was quite smooth.
+Dapr does not renew certificates automatically so depending on your setup you will need to renew them manually or create an intermediary service that does it for you.

 ## Next steps